ErikKassubek/ADVOCATE/doc/usage.md

 be useful to ignore atomic operations during recording and analysis.
 To do this, you can set the `-ignoreAtomics`.

-Insufficient memory (RAM) can cause the computer running advocate to crash during the analysis.
-To stop this, a [Memory Supervisor](./memory.md) has been implemented.
-Disable this supervisor, you can set the `- noMemorySupervisor` flag.

 If the analysis of multiple tests was interrupted, running the toolchain again would start from the beginning.
 If you want to skip all the already finished tests, you can set `-cont`.